AnandChowdhary/writing/ses-send-receive.md

 Under "Rule Details", fill "save-email-to-s3" in "Rule name"

-Make sure "Enabled" is checked
+Make sure "Enabled" and "Enable spam and virus scanning" are checked

-Under "Rule set", make sure the newly created rule set is active and has "(Active)" in the name
+Under "Insert after rule, make sure "<Beginning>" is the value

-Under "Insert after rule", select **the position**? (?)

 Click on "Next Step" and then "Create Rule"

-Test this rule is working by clicking on "Domains" in the sidebar, selecting the domain, and clicking "Send a Test Email".
-Fill the form and send the email, and then find it in the S3 bucket you just created.

 ## Envoke serverless function from S3